zz-plant/neckass/SPECIFICATIONS.md

   - Success message: "Headline copied to clipboard!" in `#copy-status` with no `error` class.
 Failure messages include "Unable to access clipboard.", "Copy failed.
 Please try again.", or "Clipboard unavailable in this browser." and must toggle the `error` class.
   - If fallback copy throws, the Copy button is disabled.
 - **Layout**
-  - Controls panel uses glass card styling with 22px padding and 12px gaps.
-Theme toggle and copy rows share a top border and 14px vertical padding.
+  - Controls card uses glass styling with a bordered intro block, 22px padding, and separated rows for theme and copy actions.
 - **Accessibility**
   - Copy status uses `aria-live="polite"` and `role="status"`.